EfrainTlapale/Blog/source/_posts/ES6GoodiesIntro.md

   url: https://s19.postimg.org/bb7x25fs3/es6features.png
 ---

-In this article series we're going to take a look to some of my favorites ES6 features
+Hello, In this article series we're going to take a look to some of my favorites ES6 features

 To get started: **What is ES6?**